Top of the page

 Based on your symptoms, the doctor may do tests to look for other causes of your symptoms, including signs of a chronic infection, autoimmune disease, or low levels of hormones.
 These tests might include:

 This gives important information about the kinds and numbers of cells in your blood.

 This test measures how quickly red blood cells (erythrocytes) settle in a test tube.
 This tells whether or not you have certain types of inflammation.

 It's used to find problems that affect the thyroid gland.

 This is a blood test that provides information about your general state of health.

 This is a urine test that can provide information about your overall health and clues to many conditions.

 If there is a concern about your immune system, your doctor may refer you to another specialist like an immunologist.

-Since there is not yet a cure for ME/CFS, the keys to living with ME/CFS are learning how to pace your activities and treating your symptoms.
+There isn't a cure yet for ME/CFS.
+So the keys to living with ME/CFS are learning how to pace your activities and treating your symptoms.
 Find a primary doctor who understands ME/CFS, knows how to treat it, and helps you feel supported.

 Start by listing your worst symptoms—the ones that make it hardest to get through the day.
 With your doctor, focus first on treating those symptoms.
 Decide whether a specialist might be helpful for any of them.